Welcome to Saint Elizabeth Ann Seton Parish

 OPEN INVITATION TO OUR EUCHARISTIC HOLY HOUR

-See you March 3rd for our Holy Hour.
+See you on Monday, April 7th, for Holy Hour.

 Loving Christ, Loving Others